echopen/echopen_prototyping/introduction/new_introduction.md

 ### Reflections: a matter of acoustical impedance
 Unlike echolocation that aims to locate objects from reflection on their surface, medical ultrasound aims to produce an image of a medium by making ultrasounds penetrating it.
 Our body is made of bones, liquids, tissues... offering a complex geometry for our waves.
 To understand how waves are reflected in this complex medium, we first have to understand how a wave is reflected at an ideally flat interface of different material.

 At the interface between two mediums, any incident wave splits in a transmitted and a reflected wave.
 The ratio of the transmitted wave and the reflected is related to the difference of impedance betwenn those two mediums.
-The acoustic impedance of is the product of the density and the sound speed.
+The acoustic impedance of a medium is the product of the density and the sound speed.
 The more the acoustical impedances of the two mediums are different, the more the wave is reflected.
 For example the interface between air and water is really reflective as the density of water is much superior as the one of air (while the speed of sound is five times faster in water than in the air).
 This explains why a gel must be applied between the probe and the body : any left air would prevent ultrasound to penetrate our skin.

 <figure>
   <img src="./acoustic_imaging_src/image/300px-Reflectionrefraction.jpg" alt="" />